Postwar

 1965 – Charles-Édouard Jeanneret, otherwise known as Le Corbusier, was a controversial urban planner and architect.
 He designed many structures in Brutalist style.
 Surprisingly (or not surprisingly) seventeen of his projects were inscribed as UNESCO World Heritage Sites.
 Urban planner Robert Fishman on Le Corbusier: “He believed that the city should be opened up to autos, that “the city that achieves speed achieves success.”

-1967 – Thurgood Marshall becomes the first black on the Supreme Court.
+1967 – Thurgood Marshall becomes the first black to serve on the Supreme Court.

 1967 – Loving vs Virginia.
 This Supreme Court decision made laws that prohibited interracial marriages unconstitutional.